Gaddafi diehards in Sirte hold up Libyan troops

-Ruling National Transitional Council (NTC) forces kept up their bombardment of a small area in the centre of Sirte but there was no push under way from ground troops.
+Ruling National Transitional Council (NTC) forces kept up their bombardment of a small area in the center of Sirte but there was no push under way from ground troops.

-NTC militia have besieged Sirte for weeks, slowly boxing Gaddafi die-hards into an area about two square kilometres (a square mile).
+NTC militia have besieged Sirte for weeks, slowly boxing Gaddafi die-hards into an area about two square kilometers (a square mile).
 Green flags, the symbol of Gaddafi's rule, still fly over the area.

 Some fighters expressed irritation with their commanders for failing to order and advance and poor communication between brigades.